 top of page

 You may recall that there was a $2.7 billion settlement for employee benefit plans with a claim filing deadline in November 2021.
 A key point of clarification is that this settlement covered the subscriber class (i.e. patients and employee benefit plans).
-This was not the anticipated settlement for the provider class (healthcare organizations) that we have closely monitored for years, and will continue to track for our healthcare clients and describe in greater detail below.
+This was not the anticipated settlement for the provider class (healthcare organizations).

 Background